Licensed to practice in 2 states and accepts 32 insurances. Specializes in Addiction, Anxiety, Depression and 9 more.

 In our first session together, here's what you can expect

-A first session typically involves discussion of what brings you to therapy, background information, and potential goals or objectives for treatment.
-This is the beginning stage of building trust and rapport.
+A first session typically involves discussion of what brings you to therapy, background information, potential goals or objectives for treatment, and beginning to get to know one another and build rapport

 The biggest strengths that I bring into our sessions